Verheyden-Tech/.github/profile/README.md

 At Verheyden Tech, quality code is predictable code.
 We adhere to rigid development conventions to ensure a pristine, scalable codebase:

 1.  **Self-Documenting Logic:** Inline comments are strictly prohibited.
-The code's intent must be perfectly clear through its structure and naming.
+The code's intent must be perfectly clear through its structure, documentation and naming.
 2.  **Comprehensive XML Documentation:** Every public class, method, and property is meticulously documented using `/// <summary>` tags in professional English.
 3.  **Strict Namespace Conventions:** Namespaces map structurally, not geographically.
 We strictly follow the `namespace DCS.[ModuleName].[Layer]` pattern (e.g., `DCS.Billing.Data` or `DCS.User.UI`).
 Directory structures do not pollute namespaces, with the sole exception of Enums. `using` directives are always placed outside the namespace block.